ducanh110/ecommerce_system/README.md

-# Product Search — Java Backend
+# Product Search for Ecommerce System

 Small Java HTTP API that loads product data from a JSON file and exposes listing and search endpoints.